scribu/wp-front-end-editor/readme.txt

 Tags: inline, editor, edit-in-place, wysiwyg
 Requires at least: 2.8
 Tested up to: 2.9-rare
-Stable tag: 1.2.1
+Stable tag: trunk

-Enable "edit in place" functionality on your site.
-Compatible with any theme.
+Want to edit something?
+Just double-click it!

 == Description ==

 Front-end Editor is a plugin that lets you make changes to your content *directly* from your site.
 No need to load the admin backend just to correct a typo.

-To edit something, just double-click it.
+To edit something, just double-click it!

-The main goals are to be *fast* and to be *compatible with any theme*.
+The main goals are to be as *fast* as possible and to be *compatible with any theme*.

 **Editable fields:**